 The minimum share capital that must be deposited in order to open a holding company in Estonia is EUR 25,000 when it takes the form of an OU or EUR 2,500 when it is registered as an AS.
 The founders must be aware that these amounts must be paid in full before registration.

-The fiscal advantages of a holding company in Estonia are: the existence of a favorable tax regime, particularly the taxation of dividends received and /or paid, possibility of implementation of European directives on the taxation of payments of dividends, interest and royalties between related companies established in the EU.
-By a holding company in Estonia there also exists the possibility of applying the avoidance of double taxation, under which the tax rates on dividends, interest and royalties may be lower than those provided by law.
+The fiscal advantages of a holding company in Estonia are the existence of a favorable tax regime, particularly the taxation of dividends received and /or paid, the possibility of implementation of European directives on the taxation of payments of dividends, interest, and royalties between related companies established in the EU.
+By a holding company in Estonia, there also exists the possibility of applying the avoidance of double taxation, under which the tax rates on dividends, interest, and royalties may be lower than those provided by law.
 Moreover, resident companies and permanent establishments registered in Estonia are not taxed on their income.
 These entities are only charged with the corporate distribution tax.

 The creation of a holding company in Estonia also offers non-fiscal advantages, for example, the possibility of paying dividends during the year and also financial market stability.
 Among other advantages, there can also be considered the potential advantages in terms of the foreign exchange regime and the confidentiality regarding the identity of shareholders.
 A holding company in Estonia also has easier access to financing and listing on mature financial markets and is more stable and predictable.